a2geek/libvirt-bosh-cpi/README.md

 ### vSphere

-> NOTE: When tested with a vSphere stemcell, the resulting VM did not respond.
+> NOTE: When tested with a vSphere stemcell, the CPI failed unable to attach `/dev/sr0`.

 ```
 stemcell: